Dewsbury: Governance

 Dewsbury was incorporated as a municipal borough in 1862.
 Its first mayor was Dr George Fearnley.
-The Reform Act of 1868 constituted Dewsbury a parliamentary borough, and Liberal candidate John Simon, serjeant-at-law, was returned as the borough's first MP.
+The Representation of the People Act 1867 constituted Dewsbury a parliamentary borough, and Liberal candidate John Simon, serjeant-at-law, was returned as the borough's first MP.
 The Victorian town hall standing in front of the old marketplace dates from 1886 to 1889.
 Dewsbury's boundaries were expanded to include the urban districts of Ravensthorpe, Thornhill, and Soothill Nether, and part of Soothill Upper, in 1910, and in 1913 it was elevated to county borough status.
 "Soothill Nether" refers to the current east end of the town, although at that time Chickenley and Chidswell were hamlets, and Earlsheaton contained the bulk of the area's population.

 In 1974, responsibility for local government passed to Kirklees Metropolitan Council, its headquarters being in Huddersfield.
 The population of Dewsbury has remained broadly static over the past century: the 1911 census recorded 53,351 people, and the 1971 census 51,326 people, making it the fourth-least populous county borough in England (after Canterbury, Burton upon Trent and Great Yarmouth).

 The current Member of Parliament (MP) for Dewsbury and Batley is Iqbal Mohamed, who has represented the constituency since the 2024 general election.
 Mohamed was one of four independent candidates who won seats in heavily Muslim areas largely due to Labour's stance on the Gaza war.